greghendershott/wffi/example.md

 (_not_ the style where you put an "underline" on the line following the setion title).

-Note that the templated subsections:
+Note that the special `Request` and `Response` templated subsections:

 1. Must be level 2 (`##`).

 2. Must be named exactly `Request:` and `Response:` respectively (although the trailing colon in optional).

-3. Must be in that order.
+3. Must be in that order -- `Request` first.

 4. Must be the final two subsections.

-5. The `Response` section is optional if this is to be used solely for an FFI for a client, although it may be helpful for documentation if the response includes special headers.
+5. The `Response` section is optional.

+   - **Client**: It may be omitted if this is to be used solely for an FFI for a client, since an FFI will probably just take all the response headers and put them in a dict (or whatever), and all the interesting stuff is in the response entity (body).
+Even so, it may be may be helpful to include the section for documentation value, at least if the response includes special headers.

+   - **Server**: If this is to be used when implementing a server, the `Response` section might be mandatory because a server framework might use this template to assist preparing the HTTP response.

 ## Templated HTTP message